evmos/evmos/VALIDATORS.md

 Share any feedback, questions, and ideas there!

 ## Useful commands

+* Check the balance of an evmos-formatted address: `evmosd query bank balances <evmosaddress>`

 * Check if your validator is active: `evmosd query tendermint-validator-set | grep "$(evmosd tendermint show-address)"` (if the output is non-empty, you are a validator)